jadogeri/mikroOrm-tutorial/README.md

 ### **1.1 Purpose**

-This document outlines the components, and design considerations for retrieving data using graphql from an express app.
+This document outlines the components, and design considerations for retrieving data using mikro orm.

-Note: Mutations performed during session will not persist once server restarts.
-This app is for learning purpose.

 ## **2. Installation**